joeladhola/myduka/readme.md

 Remarks:
 1. url_for() takes the name of the view function as a parameter and not the route name
 2. not every single route is return a html page

+POST STOCK ->
+We have our product data -
+sales table is exactly like stock table

+TASK
+Implement Making Sale
+Hint: - making a sale is  exactly like adding stock
+**
+Use data tables for your products and sales data